Chirp: Generation

 A chirp signal can be generated with analog circuitry via a voltage-controlled oscillator (VCO), and a linearly or exponentially ramping control voltage.
 It can also be generated digitally by a digital signal processor (DSP) and digital-to-analog converter (DAC), using a direct digital synthesizer (DDS) and by varying the step in the numerically controlled oscillator.
 It can also be generated by a YIG oscillator.

 Relation to an impulse signal

 A chirp signal shares the same spectral content with an impulse signal.
 However, unlike in the impulse signal, spectral components of the chirp signal have different phases, i.e., their power spectra are alike but the phase spectra are distinct.
-Dispersion of a signal propagation medium may result in unintentional conversion of impulse signals into chirps.
+Dispersion of a signal propagation medium may result in unintentional conversion of impulse signals into chirps (whistler).
 On the other hand, many practical applications, such as chirped pulse amplifiers or echolocation systems, use chirp signals instead of impulses because of their inherently lower peak-to-average power ratio (PAPR).